adrelanos/aeternity-wiki/Aeternity-Documentation.md

 # Documentation
 contributed by Hashi

-## Understanding Aeternity:
+## Understanding æternity:
-* What is Aeternity:
+* What is æternity:
 * What is blockchain (Highlevel):
-* What is special about Aeternity and how does it compare to other blockchains: (Focus on Oracles, practicality, flexibility, the AE court, state channels)
+* What is special about æternity and how does it compare to other blockchains: (Focus on Oracles, practicality, flexibility, the AE court, state channels)
 * What is an Oracle:
-* How does Aeternity work (Highlevel, also describe the proof system, state channels):
+* How does æternity work (Highlevel, also describe the proof system, state channels):
 * What are AE Tokens and how are they used consumed:
-* How can Aeternity be used: Examples / Use Cases (Get creative mind juices flowing)
+* How can æternity be used: Examples / Use Cases (Get creative mind juices flowing)
-* Purchasing, aquiring Aeternity: Info on crowdsales, exchanges etc.
+* Purchasing, aquiring æternity: Info on crowdsales, exchanges etc.

 ## Getting Started & Beginners Guide:
 * Where to start: